Bagoum/danmokou/docs/articles/setup.md

 		position(0, 1)
 ```

 - This is a **behavior script**.
-Almost all interesting behavior in DMK is defined through behavior scripts, written in Bagoum Danmaku Scripting Markup (BDSM).
-Here are a few things to keep in mind about BDSM:
+Almost all interesting behavior in DMK is defined through behavior scripts, written in Bagoum Danmaku Scripting Language (BDSL).
+Here are a few things to keep in mind about BDSL:
   - Comments can be placed on their own lines or at the end of lines.
 One hashtag makes a comment (like Python).
   - Indentation is not required, but you should do it.
   - Newlines are usually required.